jovotech/jovo-framework/jovo-platforms/jovo-platform-core/README.md

 # Jovo Core Platform Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-core

 Learn more about the Jovo Core Platform, which can be used to deploy a voice experiences to custom devices and hardware, including the web, mobile apps, and Raspberry Pi.

 ## Installation